 However.
 When we arrived an hour prior to SeaWorld opening we were met with many frustrations.
-The park opened and we were allow to enter but all of the rides we went to didn’t open until later in the morning.
-The staff wasn’t very knowledgable or helpful so we spent a LOT of that precious “early park time” walking from attraction to attraction only to be told it wasn’t open and they weren’t sure when it would be.
+The park opened and we were allowed to enter but all of the rides we went to didn’t open until later in the morning.
+The staff wasn’t very knowledgeable or helpful so we spent a LOT of that precious “early park time” walking from attraction to attraction only to be told it wasn’t open and they weren’t sure when it would be.

 I don’t know if that’s an everyday experience or if we were just unlucky.
 But if we were to go back I think I’d strategize a bit differently and have my husband run ahead to see if the must-do rides were open instead of ALL of us walking to each one.

 Of course it’s always best to purchase theme park tickets in advance as it speeds up the park entry process.
 If you’re considering purchasing Quick Queue Passes or the All Day Dining pass you should also purchase those prior to your travel.
 It was VERY easy when we arrived in the park to show our vouchers and receive our passes.